lsst-ts/ts_mtaos/doc/closed-loop/closed-loop.rst

    :alt: High-level closed loop structure
    :width: 90%

    High-level structure of the MTAOS closed loop.
    Configuration is loaded once at startup (green).
    The :py:meth:`~lsst.ts.mtaos.MTAOS.do_startClosedLoop` command initiates the loop (yellow), which repeats for each valid image (blue): filter the image, compute the OFC correction, and apply it.
    Images that fail filtering loop back to wait without computing corrections.
    The :py:meth:`~lsst.ts.mtaos.MTAOS.do_stopClosedLoop` command (red) terminates the loop externally.
 Each box references the detailed diagram that expands that phase.

 .. _Closed_Loop_Lifecycle:

 Lifecycle
 =========

-The closed loop is started via the :py:meth:`~lsst.ts.mtaos.MTAOS.do_startClosedLoop` command and runs as a background task until either:
+The closed loop is started via the :py:meth:`~lsst.ts.mtaos.MTAOS.do_startClosedLoop` command, which launches :py:meth:`~lsst.ts.mtaos.MTAOS.run_closed_loop` as a background task.
+The task runs until either:

 - The :py:meth:`~lsst.ts.mtaos.MTAOS.do_stopClosedLoop` command is issued
 - The CSC transitions out of ENABLED state
 - A fatal error occurs (too many consecutive failures)

 During operation, the loop publishes its state via the ``evt_closedLoopState`` event, cycling through:

 1. **WAITING_IMAGE** — Idle, waiting for the next OODS event
 2. **PROCESSING** — Running wavefront estimation and OFC